It’s time for Eurovision 2018.

 10:11pm – It’s time for a recap.
 I have nothing to say at this point, so here’s a picture of Bucks Fizz.

-10:11pm – The skirt ripping you see above wouldn’t get past the sensors nowadays.
+10:11pm – The skirt ripping you see above wouldn’t get past the censors nowadays.

 10:15pm – So, who do we think is going to win?
 I think there are a few strong contenders.
 I’d like the UK to win (or at least be in with a chance), but I think it’ll be Australia, Ireland, Moldova, Sweden or Israel.